fwsa-batch2/mahalakshmi.palani__web_project/README.md

   * Acceptance Criteria
       1. All input fields are required.
       2. food name should not match with the local storage content.
+      4. Only admin can get the access for this page.
+      5.
       3. If everything is validated, added menu will be display in the menu page.